amahi/docs/amahi-7-express.md

   <a href="static/images/amahi-7-express/00-boot.png" class="fancybox centered"><img src="static/images/amahi-7-express/00-boot-thumb.png" alt="Boot Amahi" /></a>

-# 2. Customize Your Settings and Install
+# 2. Customize Your Settings and Partition
 * Set up the language, keyboard layout, the date and time settings
 * Select your storage settings to match the destination where you want Amahi to be installed

   <a href="static/images/amahi-7-express/01-destination.png" class="fancybox centered"><img src="static/images/amahi-7-express/04-destination-thumb.png" alt="Installation destination" /></a>

-* It’s **very important** to understand that in the Express Disc installation, the first available drive will be **completely erased** unless you change the default storage settings!
+* <span class="label label-important">WARNING</span> It’s important to understand that in the Express Disc installation, the first available drive will be **completely erased** unless you change the default storage settings!

   <a href="static/images/amahi-7-express/02-storage-details.png" class="fancybox centered"><img src="static/images/amahi-7-express/02-storage-details-thumb.png" alt="Installation destination specs" /></a>

+* Parititoning and storage configuration is of **critical importance** and can be complex, unfortunately
+* The default setup in Fedora is to make a `/boot` partition that is small and put a lot of the space in `/home`.
+Most people do not want this
+* You want the most amount of space in `/var/hda/files` because the shares space will be drawn from here
+* The Amahi team does not recommend using <a href="https://www.amahi.org/faq/does-amahi-support-lvm">LVM</a> partitioning, but rather a plain partitioning
+* Here is an overview of installing <a href="https://wiki.amahi.org/index.php/Install_without_LVM">without LVM</a>
+* If you plan to add new separate drives from the OS drive, you should mount them in `/var/hda/files/drives/drive1`, `drive2` etc.
+* If you plan to use <a href="https://wiki.amahi.org/index.php/Greyhole">Greyhole</a>, there is a concept of the <a href="https://wiki.amahi.org/index.php/Greyhole_landing_zone">Greyhole landing zone</a> (LZ).
+THe LZ is typically it's the root directory `/` and holds the data **in transit** until it goes to the destination in Greyhole partitions.
+This can often limit how much data you can transfer in one shot.
+* In case you need to (after install), here are directions on how to <a href="https://wiki.amahi.org/index.php/Moving_landing_zone">move the LZ</a>, to another (presumably larger) partition.

+# 3. Install

 * When your settings are ready, click _Begin Installation_
 * Create a user and make it administrator (a root password is optional)